Lv5shira/Sudoku/README.md

 # Sudoku
-A simple Sudoku solver written in Python\n
+A simple Sudoku solver written in Python\
 No GUI